C-Brown/CTFs/WPICTF2020/linux/lynxVE.md

-Nothing in the description, the challenge title let to googling since i didnt know what lynxve was..  its a text based browser.
+Nothing in the description, the challenge title led to googling since i didnt know what lynxve was..  its a text based browser.

 Looking into it's functionality and options.
 There is a setting for the bookmarks file which stands out as something I should look into to read from the filesystem.